cs3org/reva/docs/content/en/docs/ocm-webapp.md

 `webapp_endpoint` may be omitted.
 When it is enabled:

 - `webapp_name` must not be empty or whitespace-only.
-- `webapp_endpoint` must be an absolute URL with a non-empty host.
+- `webapp_endpoint` must be an absolute http or https URL with a non-empty host and no userinfo.
 - The configured application name is preserved exactly on offered shares.

 Invalid enabled configuration fails startup with a bad-request error rather